Ruggles station: Artwork

+Each Southwest Corridor station has two works by local artists engraved on granite pillars.
+Those at Ruggles are "Harriet Tubman a.k.a.
+Moses" by Samuel Allen and "Four Letters Home" by Will Holton.
+"Four Letters Home" consists of fictional letters written as if by immigrants to Roxbury in the 1830s, 1880s, 1920s, and 1960s.

-The western wall of the station was covered with mural by Sivia López Chavez in 2019.
+The western wall of the station was covered with a mural by Silvia López Chavez in 2019.
 The work – part of a Northeastern University art program – depicts a woman blowing bubbles on a brightly colored backdrop.

 History

-Ruggles station opened on May 4, 1987 and was built as part of an Orange Line realignment project which relocated the former Washington Street Elevated Orange Line service into the Southwest Corridor.
+Ruggles station opened on May 4, 1987, and was built as part of an Orange Line realignment project which relocated the former Washington Street Elevated Orange Line service into the Southwest Corridor.
 Commuter rail service to the station began on October 5, 1987.
 Located where there had not previously been a station, Ruggles was built to serve Northeastern University and the Longwood Medical Area, and to replace Dudley Square station as a major bus terminal for the Orange Line.

 The busway was originally paved with asphalt, which soon eroded from the stopping and starting of buses.
 In 1988, the MBTA paid $430,000 to repave it with more-durable concrete.
-The upper busway was closed for one year ending on February 6, 2006 for a $3.2 million rehabilitation.
+The upper busway was closed for one year ending on February 6, 2006, for a $3.2 million rehabilitation.

-The entire Orange Line, including the Orange Line platforms at Ruggles station, was closed from August 19 to September 18, 2022, during maintenance work.
+The entire Orange Line, including the Orange Line platform at Ruggles station, was closed from August 19 to September 18, 2022, during maintenance work.
 Commuter Rail and bus service to the station was not affected.